MannyJo/Weekend-challenge-7-Reflection-master/README.md

 Display all of the existing feedback at the route `/admin`.
 The most recently added feedback should appear at the top of the list.
 Allow the user to delete existing feedback.
 Prompt the user to confirm prior to deleting the feedback from the database.

+- [X] Admin page had a different header from other pages.
+- [X] Display all the feedback and sort in descending time.
+- [X] If the user clicks delete button, allow the user to confirm it.
+- [X] If deleting is confirmed, delete the feedback in database, and on the DOM.

 ![display feedback](wireframes/admin.png)

 ## STRETCH GOALS

-- Update this README.md to describe the project in your own words
+- [X] Update this README.md to describe the project in your own words
-- Improve the styling of the app using Material-UI theme, cards, snackbars, buttons, nav bar, and icons, and anything else you'd like.
+- [ ] Improve the styling of the app using Material-UI theme, cards, snackbars, buttons, nav bar, and icons, and anything else you'd like.
-- Add the ability to flag an existing feedback entry for further review on the /admin view
+- [ ] Add the ability to flag an existing feedback entry for further review on the /admin view
-- Deploy your project to Heroku -- you'll need to read the special instructions for building and deploying with these apps!
+- [ ] Deploy your project to Heroku -- you'll need to read the special instructions for building and deploying with these apps!

 > NOTE: These stretch goals are intended to be completed in order.